pepesync/dev-docs/docs/build-on-linea/quickstart/verify-smart-contract/truffle.md

 ## Add the custom chain

-Because Linea is not supported by the network yet, we'll have to get our Etherscan API key and add a custom chain:
+Because PepeSync is not supported by the network yet, we'll have to get our Etherscan API key and add a custom chain:

 ```javascript
 require("dotenv").config();